angular/angular/aio/content/guide/elements.md

 Using an Angular custom element makes the process much simpler and more transparent, by providing all of the infrastructure and framework automatically&mdash;all you have to do is define the kind of event handling you want.
 (You do still have to exclude the component from compilation, if you are not going to use it in your application.)

-The Popup Service example application (shown below) defines a component that you can either load dynamically or convert to a custom element.
+The following Popup Service example application defines a component that you can either load dynamically or convert to a custom element.

 - `popup.component.ts` defines a simple pop-up element that displays an input message, with some animation and styling.
 - `popup.service.ts` creates an injectable service that provides two different ways to invoke the `PopupComponent`; as a dynamic component, or as a custom element.
 Notice how much more setup is required for the dynamic-loading method.
 - `app.module.ts` adds the `PopupComponent` in the module's `declarations` list.
 - `app.component.ts` defines the application's root component, which uses the `PopupService` to add the pop-up to the DOM at run time.
 When the application runs, the root component's constructor converts `PopupComponent` to a custom element.

 For comparison, the demo shows both methods.
 One button adds the popup using the dynamic-loading method, and the other uses the custom element.
-You can see that the result is the same; only the preparation is different.
+The result is the same; only the preparation is different.

 <code-tabs>